Tristan Abrahams: Carlisle United

-In June 2021, at the end of his Newport contract, Abrahams joined Carlisle United on a two year deal.
+In June 2021, at the end of his Newport contract, Abrahams joined Carlisle United on a two-year deal.

 On 20 January 2022, Abrahams signed for Grimsby Town on loan for the remainder of the 2021–22 season.

-Abrahams came off the bench as Grimsby won promotion back to the Football League, with a 2-1 win in the 2022 National League play-off Final over Solihull Moors at the London Stadium.
+Abrahams came off the bench as Grimsby won promotion back to the Football League, with a 2–1 win in the 2022 National League play-off final over Solihull Moors at the London Stadium.

 Eastleigh

 On 5 July 2022, Abrahams signed for Eastleigh on a free transfer.

 On 31 January 2023, Abrahams joined EFL League Two club Gillingham on loan for the remainder of the season.

+Welling United

+On 16 September 2023, Abrahams signed for National League South side Welling United on a deal to run until January 2024.

+Maidenhead United

+On 24 February 2024, Abrahams joined Maidenhead United.
+After 17 goals in 58 appearances, Abrahams left the Magpies at the end of the 2024-25 season.

+Aldershot Town

+On 10 June 2025, Abrahams returned to the National League following Maidenhead's relegation, joining Aldershot Town.